ogg25/camera-enhancer-docs/programming/IOS/api/basic-settings/basic-settings.md

     dce.getCameraDesiredState();
 ```

-Use `DCEnhancerStateOn` to set camera on and use `DCEnhancerStateOff` to set it off.
+Use `This content will be changed` to set camera on and use `This content will be changed` to set it off.

 ```objectivec
     [dce setCameraDesiredState:DCEnhancerStateOn];
 ```
+Use `This content will be changed` to set camera on and use `This content will be changed` to set it off.
 ```Swift
     dce.setCameraDesiredState(CameraState.off);
 ```